shaneholloman/ansible-role-helm/README.md

     helm_repo_path: "https://get.helm.sh"

 The path to the main Helm repo.
-Unlessy you need to override this for special reasons (e.g. running on servers without public Internet access), you should leave it as the default.
+Unless you need to override this for special reasons (e.g. running on servers without public Internet access), you should leave it as the default.

     helm_bin_path: /usr/local/bin/helm